malayh/tinyMQ/README.md

 ```

 ## API
 All the messages are stores inside `topics`.
 A `topic` is created whenever a Consumer or Producers is connected to tinyMQ with a topic name that does not exist yet.
+Messages will be deleted from the queue once it is consumed.

 ### Client API
 #### `tinyMQ.Producer`